cedalo/streamsheets-documentation/docs/_sources/functions/text/text.rst.txt

    * - Locale
      - | Optional.
 An locale code.
 Currently only “en” and “de” are supported.
-       | Defaults to current machine locale.
+       | Defaults to current App locale.